https://a.storyblok.com/f/270183/1368x665/261b6977ca/multifactor-security-authentication.png

 Conclusion

 Congratulations, you've reached the end of this tutorial!
-You've learned to use the Verify API to verify a token and the SIM Swap API to detect if the phone number was swapped in the last few days.
+You've learned to use the Verify API to verify a token and the SIM Swap Insight to detect if the phone number was swapped in the last few days.

 Amanda CavallaroDeveloper Advocate